The Bayesian Approach To Inverse Problems: Common Structure

 \begin{theorem} Let Assumptions \ref{a:4.1} hold.
 Assume that $\mu_0(X')=1$ and that $\mu_0(X' \cap B)>0$ for some bounded set $B$ in $X$.
 Assume additionally that, for every fixed $r>0$,

 Then there is $C=C(r)>0$ such that, for all $y, y^\prime\in B_Y(0,r)$

 \end{theorem}

 {\bf Proof.} Throughout this proof we use $C$ to denote a constant independent of $u$, but possibly depending on the fixed value of $r$; it may change from occurence to occurence.
-We use the fact that, since $M_2(r,\cdot)$ is monotonic non-decreasing and since it is strictly positive on $[0,\infty)$, there is constant $C>0$ such that
+We use the fact that, since $M_2(r,\cdot)$ is monotonic non-decreasing and strictly positive on $[0,\infty)$,

 Let $Z=Z(y)$ and $Z'=Z(y')$ denote the normalization constants for $\mu^y$ and $\mu^{y'}$ so that, by Theorem \ref{t:4.2},